AdaCore/spark2014/docs/ug/language_subset.rst

 - The use of controlled types is not permitted.

-- Tasking is not currently permitted (it is intended that this will be included in Release 2 of the |SPARK| language and tools).

 - Raising and handling of exceptions is not currently permitted (exceptions can be included in a program but proof must be used to show that they cannot be raised).